August 1, 2018

 Did it help?
 Let me know in the comments.

 I am not sure what the exact reason behind this bug is, but it’s pretty annoying when appears.
 Google Tag Manager P&D console can be easily resized by dragging the top border up or down.
 It’s a basic but very useful feature.
 However, sometimes I face the problem when I try changing P&D console’s height, but it doesn’t adjust.
 Clearing browser cookies and the cache was the solution that helped me.

 #12.
 Your AdBlocker or Other Similar Extension Is Blocking GTM

 Call it a feature or symptom of today’s web browsing behavior, but ad and content blockers are making the life for web analysts difficult.
 Firefox, for example, offers Tracking Protection out-of-the-box, and it blocks Google Analytics by default.

-This does not happen too often, but there’s a chance for sure.
+This does not happen too often, but there’s still a chance.